 Most importantly, LANAP is known to stimulate new bone growth and gum reattachment in the least time possible.
 It’s the only periodontal therapy that’s scientifically proven to do so.
-Dr. Saunders highly recommends LANAP for treating periodontal infections for these two reasons especially.
+Our doctors at PCE highly recommend LANAP for treating periodontal infections for these two reasons especially.
 When given the option of better and faster results, it’s a simple choice.

 What once started as an experimental process became the go-to procedure for treating generalized periodontitis and gum disease.
 Although it’s not a “gold bullet” per se, LANAP laser therapy can eliminate up to around 80% of disease inside of someone’s mouth.
 The remaining areas typically still call for conventional gum surgery.
 The time invested and result outcome from LANAP provides you — as a patient — with the best return on investment.

 Laser therapies essentially speed up your body’s natural healing process.
 Instead of trying to manually clean pocket areas after a deep cleaning to prevent re-infection (and facilitate re-attachment), you can feel confident knowing that part of the process has already occurred.
 As coagulation forms a sticky-type attachment between your gums and tooth root, you’re already working with a shallower pocket.
 In turn, this process equates to easier home care and improved results.

 Your results won’t be officially known until you return for a re-evaluation a short time after your laser therapy.
 At that point, we can gently measure the attachment levels between your gums and teeth.